Board of Education Policy 3420: Non-Discrimination and Anti-Harassment in the School District

 Regulations will be developed for reporting, investigating, and remedying allegations of discrimination and/or harassment.

-In order to promote familiarity with issues pertaining to discrimination and harassment in the schools, and to help reduce incidents of prohibited conduct, the District will provide appropriate information and/or training to staff and students.
+In order to promote familiarity with issues pertaining to discrimination and/or harassment in the schools, and to help reduce incidents of prohibited conduct, the District will provide appropriate information and/or training to staff and students.
 As may be necessary, special training will be provided for individuals involved in the investigation of discrimination and/or harassment complaints.

 A copy of this policy and its accompanying regulations will be available upon request and will be posted and/or published in appropriate locations and/or school publications.